Johannes Rau: Political career

 Rau was a member of the All-German People's Party (GVP), which was founded by Gustav Heinemann.
 The party was known for proposing German reunification from 1952 until it was disbanded in 1957.

 In 1958, the pacifist Rau and his political mentor, Gustav Heinemann, joined the Social Democratic Party of Germany (SPD), where he was active in the Wuppertal chapter.
 He served as deputy chairman of the SPD party of Wuppertal and was elected later on to the City Council (1964–1978), where he served as chairman of the SPD Group (1964–1967) and later as Mayor (1969–1970).

-In 1958, Rau was elected for the first time as member of the Landtag (state parliament) of North Rhine-Westphalia.
-In 1967, he became chairman of the SPD fraction in the Landtag, and in 1970, he was Minister of Science and Education in the cabinet of Minister President Heinz Kühn.
+In July 1958, Rau was elected for the first time as member of the Landtag of North Rhine-Westphalia.
+In 1967, he became chairman of the SPD fraction in the Landtag, and from 1970 to 1975, he was Minister of Science and Education in the second cabinet of Minister President Heinz Kühn.
 He soon gained a reputation as a reformer.
 As part of the mass education campaign of the 1970s, he founded five universities, each at different sites, in North Rhine-Westphalia and initiated Germany's first distance learning university at Hagen (modelled on the British Open University).

-In 1977, Rau became Chairman of the North Rhine-Westphalia SPD and, in 1978, Minister President of the state, which he remained until 1998, with four successful elections for the SPD, which became strongest party in the Landtag each time and gained an absolute majority three times, in 1980, 1985, 1990 and finally 1995.
+In 1977, Rau became Chairman of the SPD North Rhine-Westphalia and, in 1978, Minister President of the state, which he remained until 1998, with four successful elections for the SPD, which became strongest party in the Landtag each time and gained an absolute majority three times, in 1980, 1985, 1990 and finally 1995.

 From 1995 onwards, Rau led an SPD-Greens coalition in North Rhine-Westphalia.
 Rau twice served as President of the Bundesrat in 1982/83 and 1994/95.

-In 1987, Rau was his party's candidate to become chancellor of Germany for the SPD, but he lost the elections against Helmut Kohl’s Christian Democrats (CDU).
-In 1994, Rau was a candidate to become President of Germany but lost to Roman Herzog.
+In 1987, Rau was his party's candidate to become chancellor of Germany for the SPD, but he lost the 1987 West German federal election against Helmut Kohl’s Christian Democrats (CDU).
+In 1994, Rau was a candidate to become President of Germany but lost the 1994 German presidential election to Roman Herzog.

-In 1998, Rau stepped down from his positions as SPD chairman and Minister President, and on 23 May 1999, he was elected President of Germany by the Federal Assembly of Germany to succeed Roman Herzog (CDU).
+In June 1998, Rau stepped down from his positions as SPD chairman and Minister President, and in the 1999 German presidential election on 23 May 1999, he was elected President of Germany by the Federal Assembly of Germany to succeed Roman Herzog (CDU).

 On 1 July 2004, he was succeeded by Horst Köhler.
 In common with all other Federal presidents Rau was honored by a Großer Zapfenstreich.
 At his request the hymn "Jesus bleibet meine Freude" (literally "that Jesus remain my Joy", but commonly Jesu, Joy of Man's Desiring) was included.

-During 2000, Rau became the first German head of state to address the Knesset, the Israeli parliament, in German.
+In February 2000, Rau became the first German head of state to address the Knesset, the Israeli parliament, in German.

 The controversial step prompted some Israeli delegates to walk out.
 However, Israeli President Moshe Katsav supported and praised him for bridging the gap between the two states.
 Rau had a deep and lifelong commitment to bringing reconciliation between Germany and its past.